whiletruelearn/whiletruelearn.github.io/content/essays/patch-paradox.md

 This is why I think the real goal isn't maximizing code produced.
 It's maximizing useful behavior while keeping the surface, `S`, as small as you can get away with.

 So when companies say that they are more productive than ever, are they measuring in terms of LoC, pull requests , tickets closed in an issue tracker.
-How useful are these metrics are going to be in the long term?
+How useful are these metrics going to be in the long term?

 # Deletion Deserves Equal Billing With Creation